AP Source: MLB Will Play 7-Inning Games in Doubleheaders

 Baseball is filled with examples going back more than 100 years of major league games being shortened on the fly because of weather, darkness or a team's travel schedule.
 But this is believed to be the first mandate across the sport to play games shorter than nine innings.

-A rule still to be decided, as a result of the abbreviated games: Can a starting pitcher who throws four innings get credit for a win?
+And, just wondering: As a result of abbreviated games, might the official rules be tweaked to permit a starting pitcher who throws four innings in a doubleheader get credit for a win?

 MLB had already added designated hitters to National League games this year and added an automatic runner at second base to start all half-innings in extras.
 The free runner will take his spot in doubleheader games that are tied after the seventh.